Nearly half of FTSE 100 companies have no net-zero target, Arabesque says | Headlines

 Nearly half of the 100 biggest companies listed on Britain's FTSE Index have no net-zero target at all and just 23 have a scientifically approved plan, according to ESG investment research and asset manager Arabesque.
 Britain wants to reduce greenhouse gas emissions from the economy to net-zero by 2050 while Prime Minister Boris Johnson has expressed enthusiasm for leading a green revolution to force Western economies to kick their addiction to fossil fuels.

-Arabesque research found that 45 companies on the FTSE-100 index had no net-zero target.
-Just 23 companies had set net-zero targets meeting the standards of the Science-Based Targets Initiative (SBTi), which defines best practices in such targets.
+Arabesque research found that 45 companies on the FTSE-100 Index had no net zero target.
+Just 23 companies had set net zero targets meeting the standards of the Science Based Targets Initiative (SBTi), which defines best practice in such targets.
 The research found that 28 FTSE companies are on course to contribute to a global temperature rise of 2.7 degrees Celsius or above by 2050.
 Scientists believe such a rise would lead to a worst-case climate scenario.

-Klier said Britain's top firms were performing worse on climate than comparative companies in the United States, Japan, Germany, and France.
+Klier said Britain's top firms were performing worse on climate than comparative companies in the United States, Japan, Germany and France.
+"The performance of our biggest businesses will be one of our greatest challenges to achieving net zero, but also, where one of our biggest opportunities to reduce emissions will lie," Klier said.

+"The time for commitments is now passing, however, and 2022 must be a year of action."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)